smaurice101/readthedocs/docs/source/tmlbuilds.rst

     8. :ref:`STEP 8: Deploy TML Solution to Docker : tml-system-step-8-deploy-solution-to-docker-dag` - The TML docker container is automatically built for you and pushed to Docker Hub.
 If you have chosen to integrate GPT into you solution - you can initiate the PrivateGPT and Qdrant containers - the next DAG performs this function.

-    9. :ref:`STEP 9: PrivateGPT and Qdrant Integration: tml-system-step-9-privategpt_qdrant-dag` - The TML docker container is automatically built for you and pushed to Docker Hub.
-Lastly, you can now automatically document the entire solution - the next DAG performs this function.
+    9. :ref:`STEP 9: PrivateGPT and Qdrant Integration: tml-system-step-9-privategpt_qdrant-dag` - This DAG integrates your real-time solution seamlessly with
+       GenAI using the privateGPT container see :ref:`TML and Generative AI`.

     10. :ref:`STEP 10: Create TML Solution Documentation: tml-system-step-10-documentation-dag`.